 There are no Macintosh user screenshots for this game.

-There are 162 other screenshots on file for other versions of this game.
+There are 162 other screenshots from other versions of this game or official promotional screenshots.

 - "辐射" -- Chinese spelling (simplified)

 - "Vault 13: A GURPS Post-Nuclear Adventure" -- Working title